Most print shops don’t make it past the 5 year mark.

 You can enroll customers in a rewards program that doesn’t need to be intricate or expensive.
-You don’t have to offer steep discounts or unreasonable price breaks – instead, offer complementary merchandise or a few extra garments.
-The rewards can be as simple as a low-cost Amazon gift card or a sample of a more expensive t-shirt.
-You don’t have to break the bank just to offer rewards.
+You don’t have to offer steep discounts or unreasonable price breaks.
+The simplest method is a simple punch card or even use software to help track customer interactions.

 The goal of a rewards program is actually simple: you demonstrate to the customer that they win in the long run by sticking with your print shop.

 One of our favorite tricks for rewarding customers comes from Terminus Tees’ Jon Ladd.

 Rather than charge a screen fee, Jon rolls that fee into his overall prices.

 Then, on Printavo invoices, he adds a note called SCREEN FEE.
 He makes a big deal of pointing out to customers that they’ve waived this (nonexistent) $20 fee.

 The best advertising is word of mouth.
 We surveyed more than 100+ print shops and 40% rely on word of mouth for their marketing and advertising.

 This means that referrals are the most valuable tool you have at your disposal.

 Always make it easy for your customers to refer their friends, family, and co-workers to you.